Configuration for Citrix Files

 Citrix Files integrates with the authentication system used by Citrix Workspace app to provide a single sign-on experience to both Citrix Files and the Citrix Workspace app.

-Users first log on through Citrix Workspace and upon next start of Citrix Files are automatically signed in using their Citrix Workspace account.
-Similarly, users can first sign on to Citrix Files, which automatically logs them into Citrix Workspace.
+Users first sign in through Citrix Workspace and upon next start of Citrix Files are automatically signed in using their Citrix Workspace account.
+Similarly, users can first sign on to Citrix Files, which automatically signs them into Citrix Workspace.

 When any compatible application triggers a logoff operation, all applications that use the Citrix Workspace logon are signed off.

 - Citrix Workspace app for Windows or Mac (must be configured to Citrix Workspace Store URL)

 - Citrix Files for Windows or Mac, or Citrix Files for Outlook

 - Citrix Workspace account with a Citrix Content Collaboration entitlement

 - Configure the Citrix Workspace app using a Citrix Workspace Store URL.
 The Store must contain a Citrix Content Collaboration entitlement.

-- When prompted for authentication, log on using your Citrix Workspace credentials.
+- When prompted for authentication, sign in using your Citrix Workspace credentials.

 - Start Citrix Files.
 You are automatically signed on.

 Any of the Citrix Workspace-compatible desktop applications can issue a logoff.

 To log off from Citrix Workspace app, right-click the Citrix Workspace app icon in the notification area and select Log off.
 This action also logs off Citrix Files, if running.

 To log off from the Citrix Files app, right-click the notification area icon and select Settings.
 Choose Log Out to log off.
 This action also forces a logoff of Citrix Workspace app.

 - If the Store URL is not configured, or if the Store does not contain a Citrix Content Collaboration account, the Citrix Files client does not attempt Citrix Workspace authentication.
 Instead, it uses ShareFile authentication.

 - Citrix Files supports single sign-on only by using the primary store URL configured in Citrix Workspace app.